When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • duodenum.

-The procedure allows you to establish the cause of the pain syndrome in the area of the digestive organ.
+The procedure allows you to determine the cause of pain in the digestive organ.
 The method is considered one of the most effective.
-Detects damage, varicose veins and inflammation.
+Detects damage, varicose veins and inflammatory processes.

-Preparation for gastroscopy of the stomach in the morning is insignificant.
-That is why the procedure is considered one of the most popular in the study of the functioning of the digestive organ.
-The diagnostic method helps to establish the presence of:
+Preparation for gastroscopy of the stomach in the first half of the day is insignificant.
+That is why the procedure is considered one of the most popular when studying the functioning of the digestive organ.
+Diagnostic method helps determine the presence of:

 • gastritis;